 The Supplemental Environmental Impact Report (SEIR) for the Phase II pipeline route was approved by the EBMUD Board of Directors March 8, 2011.
 The Final SEIR consists of the Draft SEIR and the Responses to Comments document.

-Construction of the Phase II pipeline is planned for late 2017.
+Construction of the Phase II pipeline is planned for summer 2022.

 Open trench construction is proposed for the roadway segments of the pipeline.
 Within the EBMUD easement on both sides of Lauterwasser Creek, a combination of construction methods is proposed, including open trench excavation with a small excavator and/or pipe bursting and hand digging.